KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 `tplquad` (triple integral) and `nquad` (integration over multiple variables).

 This submodule also provides methods to integrate **ordinary differential equations**.
-The recommended method is `solve_ivp` (solve initial value problem), which is a modern integrator for ordinary differential equations.
+The recommended method is `solve_ivp` (solve initial value problem), which gives an interface to different integration algorithms.

-For instance, in order to integrate the following system of differential equations,
+For instance, in order to integrate the system of differential equations below,

 $$
 \begin{align}